aws-ia/cloudformation-newrelic-resource-providers/docs/dev/README.md

 ```

 Or looping through all of them (optionally include the `set-type-configuration` command from above in the loop,
-to set the type configuration for each resource):
+to set the type configuraition for each resource):

 ```
 for x in NewRelic-* ; do